Ji-Man Choi Player Props: Pirates vs. Phillies

 Ji-Man Choi At The Plate

-- Choi is batting .188 with two doubles, six home runs and two walks.
+- Choi is hitting .191 with three doubles, six home runs and two walks.

-- In 10 of 20 games this year (50.0%), Choi has reached base via hit, and that includes multiple hits twice.

-- Looking at the 20 games he has played this year, he's hit a home run in six of them (30.0%), and in 9% of his trips to the dish.

-- He has scored a run in eight of 20 games so far this year.
+- He has scored in eight of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.